 3. Zip Through Your Review Sites

-If you run a business of any sort, you’ve probably got a listing on a review site like Yelp.
-Research from BrightLocal suggests than seventy-three percent of consumers trust businesses more when they have positive business reviews.
+If you run a business of any sort, you’ve probably got a listing on a review site like Google My Business.
+Research from BrightLocal suggests that seventy-three percent of consumers trust businesses more when they have positive business reviews.

 4. Write Some Content